 Every January is the same.
 It is a time for list after list of resolutions and tips on how to be and have the newest and the best during this new year.
 Creating change be a challenge if you find yourself in the same old surroundings.
 Most of us probably didn’t move over the holidays, so many of us find ourselves in the exact same place we ended 2016.
 Doesn’t seem like much of a new beginning, does it?

 Because we want you to have a successful start on your resolutions, we thought we’d compile some tips to help you create an environment conducive to a fresh start.
-Even if you’ve lived where you are for a while, here are three easy ways to create newness in your well loved, not-so-new home.
+Whether you’ve moved and are sorting your payments to a loan company like SoFi, or even if you’ve lived where you are for a while, here are three easy ways to create newness in your well loved, not-so-new home.

 Rearrange Furniture or Redecorate